LeifHuenderML/interpolate/personal research/week1/week1_research.md

     - logistic regression 87.8%
     - naive-bayes was 91.6%
     - random forsest was 92.8%
-- this paper was more of a comparative summary of what others have done to build and test ml models on yi
+- this paper was more of a comparative summary of what others have done to build and test ml models on yield predictions